jarektkaczyk/revisionable/README.md

 ];
 ```

 * `userprovider` is the authentication driver you are using.
-Currently supported are generic Laravel4 Guard and Cartalyst/Sentry 2.
+Currently supported are generic Laravel Guard and Cartalyst/Sentry 2.
 It will provide the logger with user identifier.
 * `table` for logging the revisions
 * `templates` are there for the Presenter, which is rendering revisions diff